Wednesday, December 14, 2016

 The mailing address of the parish of St. Barbara is 138 Bleeker St., Brooklyn NY 11221, telephone 718-452-3660.
 The parish has an excellent new (2016) website, linked HERE.

 Leonard Eppig, a brewer, it is said, had a daughter Barbara and son Leonard.
-About 1905-1910, he gave generously to the construction of St. Barbara's parish and nearby St. Leonard's.
+He was born in 1839 and before he died in 1893, he was a benefactor in establishing two parishes.
+About 1905-1910, his family gave generously to the construction of St. Barbara's church and nearby St. Leonard's.
 Far more important to me, however, is that my mother-in-law was baptized in this parish, her wedding to Bob was here in 1930, and my wife and her aunts also received Baptism here.
 I think Eppig and his generation called this neighborhood Bushwick, but many call it Ridgewood.

 The school, long staffed by the Dominican Sisters of Amityville, closed in 1973, during an era when the people of Bushwick suffered from fires deliberately set in residences.
 Much has been rebuilt since, and the parish remains an active help in the community.